Dinesh-Adhithya-H/Machine-learning-in-Football/index.md

 If you wish to reach out to us : [Dinesh Adhithya](mailto:hdinesh18@iiserb.ac.in) and [Sachin Mishra](mailto:sachin18@iiserb.ac.in)

-## 1. Modelling pass difficulty in football matches using Machine Learning.
+## 1. Modelling pass difficulty/hardness in football matches.

 ### Data Extraction and parsing